 Maneesh Agrawala is the Forest Baskett Professor of Computer Science and Director of the Brown Institute for Media Innovation at Stanford University.
 He works on computer graphics, human computer interaction and visualization.
 His focus is on investigating how cognitive design principles can be used to improve the effectiveness of audio/visual media.
 The goals of this work are to discover the design principles and then instantiate them in both interactive and automated design tools.
 He received an Okawa Foundation Research Grant (2006), an Alfred P. Sloan Foundation Fellowship (2007), an NSF CAREER Award (2007), a SIGGRAPH Significant New Researcher Award (2008), a MacArthur Foundation Fellowship (2009), and an Allen Distinguished Investigator Award (2014).

-R.B.’s teaching is informed by a three-decade career as a reporter and editor.
-He held several editing positions at The Washington Post, including Metro Editor and Sunday Editor.
+R.B.’s teaching is informed by his three-decade career as a reporter and editor.
+He held several prominent editing positions at The Washington Post, including Sunday Editor and Metro Editor.
 He was one of the primary editors of The Post’s coverage of the Virginia Tech shootings, which was awarded a Pulitzer Prize in 2008, and played a leadership role in merging the digital and print newsrooms.
-He has been a consultant for two journalism-themed films: “The Post” and “State of Play.”